 Keyword Difficulty: It has an 11 KD.
 That isn’t terrible.
 AHREFs is estimating that I’d need about 10 backlinks to squeeze into the top 10 spots.

 Search Volume, Total Clicks and Click Distribution: This gets 17,000 searches in the US (the country I have set by default) and each visitor accounts for about .81 clicks.
-Some people aren't clicking at all and some are clicking multiple results.
+Some people aren’t clicking at all and some are clicking multiple results.
 The search volume is 17,000 but the clicks is going to be closer to 17,000 * .81.
 This is rounded out to 14,000, which we can see in the clicks section.
+When doing keyword research, keyword search volumes are crucial because they help prioritize which keywords to target based on their popularity and potential impact.

 Finally, we can see the click distribution of paid vs organic results.
 This keyword has a lot of commercial potential, so there is a lot of paid traffic being ran at it.
 This will cut further into the share of clicks we can get.
 In this example, 42% of clicks go to paid results and 58% go to organic.
+If you’re interested in how automation and AI are impacting job security and which professions are most resilient, check out 24 AI-proof jobs that will stand the test of time.

 This brings the true US potential to about 8,120 visits total (across all results).